Here are the detailed components of Hartwick’s Challenge Programs.

 Q: What group size is necessary?

-A: Under normal circumstances we prefer to work with groups of between 9 and 30 people.
+A: Under normal circumstances we prefer to work with groups of between 8 and 30 people.
+There are options for larger groups.
 Please contact the Director for more information.

 Q: Do I have to be in great shape?